RishabhKasat/FR_Exercise/README.md

 # FR_Exercise

 ## Requirement
-- Python3.5 or later version
+- Make sure the system is configured with Python3.8 or later version
+- If the system does not have Python 3.8 or a later version , same can be downloaded from python.org/downloads/. https://www.youtube.com/watch?v=UvcQlPZ8ecA the video provides step by step command to download Python 3.8

 ## How to run the file
-- Download the FR.py file
+- Download the zip file from git
+- Unzip the file in a folder and open CMD in the folder
-- Double click to run the file
+- Type python FR.py to in the command prompt to run the file
 - The code will ask to input the first sentences for comparison.
 Type in the sentence and hit enter
 - The code will further ask to input the second sentence.
 Type in the second sentence and hit enter